rbler1234/MMSI-Video-Bench-NIPS/README.md

 ## 📊 Data Details

-All of our data is available on [Hugging Face] and includes the following components:
+All of our data is available on https://www.kaggle.com/datasets/abcdwdedwefw/mmsi-video-bench and includes the following components:

 🎥 **Video Data** (`videos.zip`): Contains the video clip file (.mp4) corresponding to each sample.
 This file is generally not required for most models.